Schweinfurt–Regensburg mission: Aftermath

 Albert Speer reported an immediate 34 percent loss of production, (Note: Miller puts the loss at 38%.) but both the production shortfall and the actual loss of bearings were made up for by extensive surpluses found throughout Germany in the aftermath of the raid.
 The industry's infrastructure, while vulnerable to a sustained campaign, was not vulnerable to destruction by a single raid.
 Speer indicated that the two major flaws made by the USAAF in the August strike were first in dividing their force instead of all striking the ball-bearing plants, and second, failing to follow up the first strike with repeated attacks.

 203 civilians were also killed in the strike.
 (Note: According to Coffey: 70 men, 77 women, 48 children, and 8 foreign workers.
 Miller rounded the figure at 200.)
-While the battle resulted in a German victory, the scale and range of the American operation, along with the British-led Operation Hydra (1943) in the same day, shocked the German air command; the stress contributed to the suicide of Luftwaffe Chief of Staff Hans Jeschonnek the next day.
+While the battle resulted in a German victory, the scale and range of the American operation, along with the British-led Operation Hydra against the German rocket development site in the same day, shocked the German air command; the stress contributed to the suicide of the Chief of General Staff of the Luftwaffe Hans Jeschonnek the next day.

 The Schweinfurt mission in particular foretold the failure of deep penetration raids of Germany without adequate long-range escort.
 The 1st Bomb Wing was over German-occupied territory for three hours and thirty minutes, of which two hours and ten minutes, including all of the time spent over Germany itself, saw no fighter support whatsoever.
 When the second attack on Schweinfurt came on October 14, the loss of more than 20% of the attacking force (60 out of 291 B-17s) resulted in the suspension of deep raids for five months.